What is self-esteem?

 What can teachers do improve self-esteem?

-As a young person cannot always predict what feedback they will get from those around them teachers can step in and try to the promote a young person’s positive aspects, being mindful that whilst a young person might recognise they should be valued they might not feel it.
+As a young person cannot always predict what feedback they will get from those around them, teachers can step in and try to the promote a young person’s positive aspects, being mindful that whilst a young person might recognise they should be valued they might not feel it.

 3 top tips!